rikyperdana/mithril-autoform/README.md

 ## Description
 This is a reverse-engineered version of aldeed:autoform, a meteor package that helps developers auto-create form and it's functionality simply by defining a collection's schema.
 Most used features of aldeed:autoform can be found in this repo.
-So, if you are already familiar with aldeed:autoform, you'll know how to use this repo
+So, if you are already familiar with aldeed:autoform, you'll know how to use this repo.
+But even if you're not, you still can keep up rather easily

-aldeed:autoform are built specifically for meteor and use blaze templating engine for front-end renderer.
+aldeed:autoform are built specifically for meteor which use blaze templating engine for front-end renderer.
 While people are steadily moving to vdom turf, it's not easy to find a comparable auto form generator for latest stacks such as react, vuejs, or other vdom libs.
-I've worked with mithriljs for couple of projects and decided to create an aldeed:autoform alike library to help me deal with forms, and hope it helps you too.
+But I've worked with mithriljs for couple of projects and decided to create an aldeed:autoform alike library to help me deal with forms, and I hope it helps you too.

 ## How to use
 You can remove (client, server, both).ls and replace it with your own `myCode.ls` like these: